2021 United States Electoral College vote count

 The count of the Electoral College ballots during a joint session of the 117th United States Congress, pursuant to the Electoral Count Act, on January 6–7, 2021, was held as the final step to confirm then president-elect Joe Biden's victory in the 2020 presidential election over incumbent president Donald Trump.

 The event drew unprecedented attention because of the efforts of Trump and his allies to overturn the election results.
 A group of legislators from Trump's Republican Party announced they would formally object to counting Biden's votes in swing states, while Trump unsuccessfully sought to have Vice President Mike Pence use his presiding role over the count to change the outcome.
 The joint session adjourned twice to debate objections against the votes won by Biden in Arizona and Pennsylvania; both objections were defeated in the House and Senate, with only six Republican senators supporting the former and seven supporting the latter.
 Republican representatives also raised objections against votes for Biden from Georgia, Michigan, Nevada, and Wisconsin, but these objections failed because they were not co-signed by a senator.

 Amid the debate on Arizona's votes, rioters stormed the Capitol building, causing the count to be temporarily halted until officials could safely return to their chambers.
 The counting resumed in the evening after the Capitol was secured and concluded by the following morning.

-Pence was the first incumbent vice president since Dan Quayle in 1993 to have presided over an electoral vote count in which they were a losing vice presidential candidate on the ballot for re-election.
+Pence was the first incumbent vice president since Al Gore in 2001 to have presided over an electoral vote count in which they were a losing candidate for the election.